ers-stars/dolphot_jwst/docs/source/post-processing/output.rst

 If anything did not proceed correctly with the pre-processing routines (e.g., *nircammask*) it will usually manifest in the image parameters.
 Make sure that **GAIN**, **BAD** and **SAT** are *reasonable* values (i.e., low unity, moderatley negative numbers, and large positive numbers, respectively).

-If the images are read in correctely, a common source of problems has to do with the astrometric alignment of the frames.
+After the images are read in correctely, a common source of problems has to do with the astrometric alignment of the frames.
 DOLPHOT calculates geometric transformations between each of the science frames and the reference image.
-If the transformations are not sufficiently accurate, the photometry will typically suboptimal.
+If the transformations are not sufficiently accurate, the photometry will typically be suboptimal.
 In our M92 example, we can check the aligment in the log file:

 .. code-block:: bash